 Outside the Shell

-On the outside surface of the shells, note whether the exterior texture is smooth, or is roughened with wrinkles or any other irregular textures, or has parallel wavelike undulations, knobs, pustules, or warty projections.
+On the outer surface of the shells, note whether the exterior texture is smooth, or is roughened with wrinkles or any other irregular textures, or has parallel wavelike undulations, knobs, pustules, or warty projections.
 The concentric growth lines may be only slight ridges or grooves, or they may be more pronounced.
 External shell coloration is important, too; note the overall hue, plus any stripes, spots, or other markings.

 Certain contours on the outside of the shell help identify species, too.
 The umbo (beak) and hinge have already been mentioned.
 On the posterior half of the shell, there is often a posterior ridge that extends from the beak to the posterior edge of the shell.
 Sometimes this ridge adjoins a posterior slope that extends all the way to the dorsal edge of the shell.
 On the other side of the posterior ridge there can be a sulcus, a valley or furrow-shaped elongated depression, which extends from the beak to the edge of the shell.